UIT Leadership Spotlight: Chris Stucker, Associate Director, Identity & Access Management

 Where are you from originally?

-What post-secondary degree(s) do you have, in what subjects, and from which school(s)?
+What post-secondary degree(s) do you have, in what subject(s), and from what university(ies)?

 What led you to the University of Utah?

 My wife and I have family in Utah — we have a daughter and her family, our parents, and siblings.
 I’d casually watched for opportunities in Utah for a while, but nothing ever caught my interest.
 One day, I saw a post looking for an IT person for the U’s Facilities Management.
 I applied, was interviewed by Deputy CIO Ken Pink and others, and was lucky enough to be offered the position.

 Can you describe the path you took to IT leadership?